-The IRM Recommendation subelement is optionally included in a Beacon

-Request to request that the responding STA use an IRM in the Address 1 field in the Probe Request frames it
+When the IRM Recommendation subelement is included in a Beacon request, it requests the responding STA to use an IRM in the Address 2 field in the Probe Request frames the STA transmits.

-transmits.

 ”

-The Measurement ID element is optionally included in a Beacon request to request that the responding STA include the provided Measurement ID element in the Probe Request frames it transmits.
-The Measurement ID element is optionally included in a Beacon request to request that the responding STA
+In P26L12, change the text “The Measurement ID element is optionally included in a Beacon request to request that the responding STA include the provided Measurement ID element in the Probe Request frames it transmits.

+to

+“When the Measurement ID subelement is included in a Beacon request, it requests the responding STA

-include the provided Measurement ID element in the Probe Request frames it transmits.
+to include the provided Measurement ID element in the Probe Request frames the STA transmits.

+”